FAQs

 This means that you are not listed as coming to site on the UWA.
 Please reach out to your scientific contact to update your user status for the UWA.
 Once processed, the updated UWA will have a line available for you to sign.
 Please reach out to the user office or your SciCon for a pdf to sign.

-My proposal will need more than one year.
+My proposal will need more than 18 months.
 How do I continue access?

 Users are welcome to submit a new proposal for review.
 Please be sure to list your previous proposal and include any findings, details, and publications resulting from your initial access to the CNM.
 To avoid loss of access, be sure to check your proposal expiration date and identify the correct Proposal Call for submission by adding in 6-8 weeks after deadline to allow for review and allocation notification.
 If allocated, users have up to one year to activate a new proposal; you can wait to activate the new proposal until closer to when the first is due to expire.